 However, depending on the fund, they can involve leverage, derivatives or other riskier investments and investment strategies.Annuities and Insurance Products Annuities

-An annuity is a contract between an investor and an insurance company, in which the company promises to make periodic payments, either starting immediately—called an immediate annuity—or at some future time—a deferred annuity.
+An annuity is a contract between an investor and an insurance company where the company promises to make periodic payments.
+The payments may either start immediately—called an immediate annuity—or at a future time—a deferred annuity.

-Annuities can be for a fixed amount, or it can be variable.
+Annuities can be for a fixed amount, or they can be variable.
 A fixed annuity is not tied to the market and provides steady payments at a fixed rate.
-A variable annuity, on the other hand, would be tied to some part of the market, usually an index.
+On the other hand, a variable annuity would be tied to some part of the market, usually an index.

-Although there are many forms these annuities can take, a typical variable annuity provides no guaranteed returns but could give the investor the possibility of higher returns than a fixed product could.
+Although there are many forms these annuities can take, a typical variable annuity provides no guaranteed returns.
+However, it could give the investor the possibility of higher returns than a fixed product could.

-Insurance companies have also created hybrid products, called indexed annuities, which allow an investor to participate in some upside of the market while having some protection.
-Annuities can be very complicated and potentially costly investments for investors.
-They can also provide some tax benefits.Life Insurance Products
+Insurance companies have also created hybrid products, called indexed annuities.
+These products allow investors to participate in some upside of the market while having some protection.
+Annuities can be very complicated and potentially costly investments for investors, and they can also provide some tax benefits.Life Insurance Products

 Life insurance products can also be investments.
 Life insurance products come in various forms, including term life, whole life and universal life policies.
-There also are variations on these—variable life insurance and variable universal life—which are considered securities.Options
+Variations on these—variable life insurance and variable universal life—are considered securities.Options

-Options are contracts that give the purchaser the right to buy or sell a security, such as a stock or exchange-traded fund, at a fixed price within a specific period of time.
-Some options have unlimited upside and downside, while others can only result in the loss of the contract value.
+Options are contracts that allow a purchaser to buy or sell a security, such as a stock or exchange-traded fund.
+They are sold at a fixed price within a specific period.
+Some options have unlimited upside and downside, while others can only result in losing the contract value.

-Options are popular among speculators as they allow an investor to control a large number of shares of an investment with minimal initial cash outlay.
+Options are popular among speculators as they allow investors control many shares of an investment with minimal initial cash outlay.
 This inherent leverage adds significantly to the risk of options.Futures Contracts – Commodities and Securities

-Commodity futures contracts are agreements to buy or sell a specific quantity of a commodity at a specified price on a particular date in the future.
-Commodities include metals, oil, grains and animal products, as well as financial instruments and currencies.
-With limited exceptions, trading in futures contracts must be executed on the floor of a commodity exchange.
+Commodity futures contracts are agreements to buy or sell a specific quantity of a commodity at a specified price.
+Commodities include metals, oil, grains, animal products, financial instruments, and currencies.
+With limited exceptions, brokers must execute trading in futures contracts on the floor of a commodity exchange.

-Federal regulations permit trading in futures contracts on single stocks, also known as single stock futures, and certain security indices.
-As with options, futures contracts can have a great degree of risk attached to them.Private Placements
+Federal regulations permit trading in futures contracts on single stocks, also known as single stock futures, and specific security indices.
+As with options, futures contracts can have a significant degree of risk.Private Placements

-There are several categories in which an investor can qualify as an accredited investor under Rule 501 of Regulation D. The most commonly used criteria for identifying and individual investor as accredited is based on income and net worth.
-The investments include various products that may offer higher rates of return, but with an increase in risk.
+There are several categories where an investor can qualify as an accredited investor under Rule 501 of Regulation D. The most commonly used criteria for identifying an individual investor as accredited are income and net worth.
+The investments include various products that may offer higher rates of return but with an increased risk.

 Some common examples of private placements include: